PeterBParker/OneYearNightmare/README.md

       - `svgo -f ./path/to/svgFolder -o ./path/to/output`
     - Scan with Lighthouse and GTmetrix
   - Introduce logging and log all errors
+  - Replace ComicViewer's error page to use the React Router's errorelement field on the route
   - Fix Scroll to Top of Page sometimes not working
     - Problem seems to be that the onClick function is not getting called?
       - is the onClick event not getting triggered?